stephenry/u/README.md

 # u

+A collection of efficient circuits to determine if an arbitrary length input vector is a valid unary encoding.

 ## Synopsis

-A collection of efficient circuits to determine if an arbitrary length input vector is a valid unary encoding.
+Unary (also called Thermometer) codes are common in logic design.
+The projects contained herein are an exploration of various unary-code detection strategies in logic.
+For the day-to-day logic designer, such circuits are too small to become relevant in a non-trivial design, but in the context of a small, portfolio piece they are interesting for a small weekend PPA exploration.

 ## Detail